Daniel Radcliffe: 2001–2011: Stardom with Harry Potter

-In 2000, producer David Heyman met Radcliffe while he was at the theatre with his father, a well-known literary agent who Heyman was friends with.
+In 2000, producer David Heyman met Radcliffe while he was at the theatre with his father, a well-known literary agent whom Heyman was friends with.
 He asked him to audition for the role of Harry Potter for the film adaptation of Harry Potter and the Philosopher's Stone, the best-selling book by British author J. K. Rowling.
 Rowling had been searching for an unknown British actor to personify the character, and the film's director Chris Columbus recalled thinking, "This is what I want.
 This is Harry Potter" after he saw a video of the young actor in David Copperfield.
 Eight months later, following several auditions, Radcliffe was selected to play the part.
 Rowling endorsed the selection, saying: "I don't think Chris Columbus could have found a better Harry."
 Radcliffe's parents originally turned down the offer, as they had been told that it would involve six films shot in Los Angeles.
 Warner Bros. instead offered Radcliffe a two-film contract with shooting in the UK; Radcliffe was unsure at the time if he would act in more than two Harry Potter films.

 The release of Harry Potter and the Philosopher's Stone took place in 2001.
 Radcliffe received a seven-figure salary for the lead role, but asserted that the fee was "not that important" to him; his parents chose to invest the money for him.
 The film was highly popular and was met with positive reviews, and critics took notice of Radcliffe: "Radcliffe is the embodiment of every reader's imagination.
 It is wonderful to see a young hero who is so scholarly looking and filled with curiosity and who connects with very real emotions, from solemn intelligence and the delight of discovery to deep family longing," wrote Bob Graham of the San Francisco Chronicle.

-A year later, Radcliffe starred in Harry Potter and the Chamber of Secrets, the second instalment of the series.
+A year later, Radcliffe starred in Harry Potter and the Chamber of Secrets, the second installment of the series.
 Reviewers were positive about the lead actors' performances but had polarising opinions on the film overall.
 Harry Potter and the Prisoner of Azkaban (2004) was the third film in the series.
 Radcliffe's performance was criticised by The New York Times film critic A. O. Scott, who felt that co-star Emma Watson had to carry him with her performance.
 Harry Potter and the Goblet of Fire (2005) was the second-highest grossing Harry Potter film at that point, and Radcliffe singled out the humour as a reason for the film's creative success.